 Information on specific individual outcomes or sanctions is classified under the Family Educational Rights and Privacy Act (FERPA).

-*Please note that sexual orientation and gender identity bias were of similar behaviors and have been combined into one category of gender identity. *Bias motivated by sex represents bias behaviors that occur because of someone’s biological sex (male or female).
+Sexual orientation and gender identity bias were of similar behaviors and have been combined into one category of gender identity.
+Bias motivated by sex represents bias behaviors that occur because of someone’s biological sex (male or female).